Outdoor Socket Installation Cost

 The main cost in installing an outdoor socket is the hourly rate of your electrician, although this can vary depending on where you live.

-The location of your outdoor socket can affect the difficulty and, therefore, the cost of your job.
+The location of your outdoor socket can affect the difficulty and, therefore, the cost of your installation.
 If you can be flexible and work with your electrician to choose the location, this can help to keep your costs lower.

 Can anyone recommend a decent waterproof outdoor socket with a timer that isn't likely to jam?
 It's mainly for use with Christmas lights and possibly for watering the garden in summer.